vishwas1101/Filters/README.md

 Note that kalman filter can only be applied for linear systems that have gaussian probability distribution.

 The code to implement a Kalman Filter on an Arduino + MPU6050 can be found in KalmanFilterMatlab.m and the KalmanFilterSimulink.slx.
 Although MATLAB provides pre-made and tested functions for the implementation of kalman filters, I have written the code from scratch to give me a better understanding of the concepts.
 The code has been tuned to get the most accurate orientation.
+Note that Hardware support package for Arduino needs to be installed. to run the code.
+This can be found in the Add-On Library in MATLAB.
+To test the connections between MATLAB and Arduino, run the IMU_interfacing.m file.

 A comparison between Complementary Filter vs Kalman Filter can be found in the file ComplementaryVsKalman.m.
 I have provided a numerical analysis for the comparison, will upgrade to visual based representation soon.

 ## Turning the Kalman Filter: